wp-plugins/wprealestate/readme.txt

 1. A very detailed view of the property with rotating images
 2. Property listing with basic details
-3. Add property screen with great additional options and custom post type for better SE ranking
+3- Add property screen with great additional options and custom post type for better SE ranking

 == Changelog ==

+= 1.2 =
+* Currency variable moved in db options
+* Fixed buffer function error.

 = 1.0.2 =
 * added screen shots